 The structure depends on what your business model is about.
 Here are some ideas for folders that you might find useful.

 My recommendation here is to create an empty group of folders and subfolders that fit your administrational and organizational purposes, and save it somewhere as a dummy folder.

 This way, you can – whenever you get a new client – quickly create a folder structure you are familiar with and set the foundation for organizational efficiency.

 Tips for the Setup

 Setting up an organizational structure of files and folders is ideally done at the beginning of your business venture.
-Should you have missed it back then, don’t worry, you can still do it.
-If you are in this situation, I have a tip for you.
+Should you have missed it back then, it’s not a problem!
+You can still do it.
+And I have a tip for you.

 Given you have some structures or maybe even no structure at all, and you know you need to get organized and change things, what’s the best way to get started?